IMAGINE-Consortium/imagine/doc/source/components.rst

 The object `Prior A` must be an instance of :py:class:`imagine.priors.prior.GeneralPrior` (see section `Priors`_ for details).
-Any parameter ommitted in the dictionary supplied to the priors property will use a flat prior (i.e. a uniform, where all parameter values are equally likely).
+A flat prior (i.e. a uniform, where all parameter values are equally likely) can be set using the :py:class:`imagine.priors.basic_priors.FlatPrior` class.

 One can initialize the Field Factory supplying the grid on which the corresponding Field will be evaluated::